oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 #### HybridSystem compliance approach

-Privileged Access Workstations (PAWs) and admin jump servers are not used in the HybridSystem due to the limited size of the expected Agencies and all administrative access to the Microsoft 365 portals is with Azure AD accounts using MFA.
+Privileged Access Workstations (PAWs) and admin jump servers are not used in the HybridSystem due to the limited size of the expected organisations and all administrative access to the Microsoft 365 portals is with Azure AD accounts using MFA.
 The risk of not implementing these controls is addressed in the HybridSystem SRMP.

 Administration of the HybridSystem is performed through a web browser to a number of Microsoft 365 portals as listed below.